HSLdevcom/ajoaikadata/README.md

 ```

 Currently, there are a few tests created for dev purposes but the coverage is not yet good.
 Before going for production, more tests needs to be implemented.

+## Monitoring

+The default configuration of Docker Compose sets up monitoring resources.
+It's done with Prometheus and Grafana.
+Monitoring can be opened on the browser from `http://localhost:3000` when the service is up and running.